uschackers/HackSC/README.md

 + Robots pulse on hover.

 ####NAVBAR
 + On desktop, centers w/o logo on top screen.
-Changes to logo and right aligned on scrolling below the top section.
+On scrolling below the top section, changes to showing the logo and right aligning the menu options.
 + On small screens and mobile: Doesn't display nav/topbar until scrolling below top section.
 Then displays as logo and menu button.
 	+ Clicking the menu button slides open the menu from the right.
 The screen should freeze in place until the nav drawer is closed.
-Clicking outside the nav drawer or clikcing the menu button should close the menu.
+Clicking outside the nav drawer or clicking the menu button should close the menu.